marchirschvogel/ambit/README.md

 In order to use Ambit, you need to [install FEniCSx](https://github.com/FEniCS/dolfinx#installation) (latest Ambit-compatible dolfinx development version dates to 19 Aug 2023)

-Ambit can then be installed using pip, either the current release,
+Ambit can then be installed using pip, either the current release
 ```
 python3 -m pip install ambit-fe
 ```